 My overall opinion on this controller is that is very solid.
 It has a really nice built-in arpeggiator that I’m very fond of.
-To read more on this controller, check out our best 49 key MIDI controllers post.
 I will say that this is currently their best MIDI controller right now.

 This is the entry-level MIDI controller that they make.
 My opinion on this controller is that it does the basic things it needs to do well.
 A thing I have really enjoyed with Alesis is that their MIDI controllers have really good functionality.